 Before my Peru adventure, I did a lot of research into the Inca Trail to be prepared and ready for it.
 But despite this, I had several surprises along the trail… So, I wanted to write a guide that covers everything, including the lessons I learned the hard way!

 So, what do you need to know about preparing for the Inca Trail?
-This blog will help you with everything you need to do before you set foot on those ancient steps and start the Machu Picchu hike.
+And what will you need to pack for the Inca Trail?
+This blog will help you with everything you need to do before you set foot on those ancient steps to Machu Picchu.

 1. Consider whether the Inca Trail challenge is right for you